Comment on page

 - 2.Simplified Integration: Because there is no need to run a relayer, integration is as simple as calling a function and implementing an interface.

-The automatic relayer integration involves two key steps:
+The standard relayer integration involves two key steps:

 - 1.Delivery Request: Request delivery from the Wormhole Relay Ecosystem Contract.